It is important to always know in what phase the price is at a certain moment.

 It is the last valid bullish impulse that the price has made by breaking the last high.
 It is basically where you will measure with the Fibonacci to know which area the price is in.

-When to update your TR: Every time the price creates a new valid structural point, you must update your TR.
+Every time the price creates a new valid structural point, you must update your TR.
 This is probably going to be a bit confusing but believe me, once you understand Trading Ranges, you will start to have a very different view of the market.

-And this at the beginning can be very repetitive, but it is for the sole purpose that you understand it well, because as we go more advanced there will be no need to highlight that it is a Strong Low & Weak High, a Break of Structure etc.
+And this at the beginning can be very repetitive, but it is for the sole purpose that you understand it well, because as we go more advanced there will be no need to highlight that it is a Strong Low & Weak High, a Break of Structure, etc. Afterwards, just by seeing certain lines on the chart you will already know what they mean and the purpose of each one, and everything will be much simpler and more intuitive.

 Let’s break down this image: